Improve your Business Success

 But avoid stuffing keywords if it will make the name strange or difficult to handle.
 Clarity and brand recognition must always be kept in mind.

-Steer clear of copyright or trademark issues
+Steer clear of Copyright or Trademark issues

 Do a trademark search before selecting a domain to verify your name is not already being used by a different company.
 Utilizing a legally protected name will cause issues, lost domains, and legal issues in the future.